jeff-hykin/silver_spectacle/README.md

     custom_js="""
         window.onload = ()=>{
             alert("this is a pointless alert... but you can do it!")

+            // call/use the custom function below in python by doing:
+            //     import silver_spectacle as ss
+            //     ss.display("myCustomUi", "hello world")
+            //
+            uiOptions["myCustomUi"] = async (args) => {
+                let message = args[0]
+                let myComponent = document.createElement("div")
+                myComponent.innerHTML = "Python says:<br>"+message
+                // needs to return an html element return myComponent
             }
+        }
     """,
     server_start_timeout=10, # (seconds)
     # this^ is not very important
-    # it is how long to wait if the server doesnt start at all
+    # the value is how long to wait if the server doesn't start at all
     # designed to fail without throwing an error encase the user
     # is performing important computations
 )
 ```

-Right now, the javascript isn't designed to be hooked into, but it **is** javascript so there are hacky ways to hook into almost anything if you're creative.
+Right now, there is still a lot of room for improving/expanding the javascript interface with events, tools, and encapsulation.